A Novel Model for 3D Motion Planning for a Generalized Dubins Vehicle with Pitch and Yaw Rate Constraints: Introduction

 \item In the second example, we alternately pick $R_{yaw}$ in our model to be the same as the parameter in \cite{minimal_3D_Dubins_path_bounded_curvature_pitch}, which is $40$ meters.
 Since $R_{pitch}$ is free to choose, we set $R_{pitch}$ to be equal to $60$ meters.
 The path obtained using the algorithm from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch} is shown in Fig.~\ref{subfig: pitch_rate_violation}.
 We observe that the path enters one of the pitch motion spheres (which lies at the top of the vehicle), and hence violates the pitch rate constraint. \end{enumerate} Alternatively, one could argue that the maximum of $R_{yaw}$ and $R_{pitch}$ can be chosen as the minimum turning radius in \cite{minimal_3D_Dubins_path_bounded_curvature_pitch}.
 However, this would lead to inefficient motion planning, since the vehicle would take larger-than-necessary turns in some instances.

-The presented issues were addressed by the authors in \cite{kumar2025newapproachmotionplanning}, where a special case of motion planning on the surface of a sphere was studied.
+The presented issues were addressed in our previous work in \cite{kumar2025newapproachmotionplanning}, where a special case of motion planning on the surface of a sphere was studied.
 This paper provided insights for the 3D motion planning by considering a vehicle model with bounded yaw rate and pitch rate.
 Furthermore, the spherical motion planning problem was shown to arise as an intermediary problem to be solved for the 3D problem.